PejotaCampos/powerplant-coding-challenge/README.md

 ## How to run

-### Running by docker
+### Running by docker (recommended)
 Pre-requisites:

 - DockerDesktop installed
 - DockerHub account (optional)

 First of all, run you DockerDesktop to initialize the docker services in your local machine.
+Usually it's in "C:\Program Files\Docker\Docker", then it's just run Docker Desktop.exe

-Run the commands below on the powershell or cmd.exe
+With your dokcer running, run the commands below on the powershell or cmd.exe

 1 - docker pull pejotacampos/powerapichallenge